kyleplo/yaww/README.md

 The `text-signaled` and `video-signaled` demos include a simple signaling server written in Node.js using WebSockets.
 You'll need to run that server, but the pages themselves don't need a server.

-You may need to change the address of the WebSocket server if you aren't using `localhost:`.

 Note that the demos that use video require a secure context.
 This includes `file:` and `localhost:` in most browsers, but won't work across devices using just your IP address, unless you either set up an SSL certificate or use a forwarding/tunneling server.

 ## Maintenance